lguez/NetCDF95/docs/Detailed_content/variables.md

 `nf90_inq_attname`](https://docs.unidata.ucar.edu/netcdf-fortran/current/f90-attributes.html#f90-get-information-about-an-attribute-nf90_inquire_attribute-and-nf90_inq_attname),
 this procedure does not exist in the Fortran 90 NetCDF interface.
-So it seems the only way to get the number of attributes with the Fortran 90 NetCDF interface is to loop on `nf90_inq_attname` until it returns an error.
+So it seems the only way to get the number of attributes with the Fortran 90 NetCDF interface was to loop on `nf90_inq_attname` until it returned an error.

 Reference: [`nc_inq_varnatts`](https://docs.unidata.ucar.edu/netcdf-c/current/group__variables.html#ga4df3b5bbf48e98cbd6847bd24f072ec8)